nmn/module-inlinify/README.md

 This is great for developer productivity, but you shouldn't have to pay for that with all your CSS in your JS in production.

-If you apply the inlinify transform, and set the config to include this file, it would be transformed to:
+If you apply the module-inlinify transform, and set the config to include this file, it would be transformed to:

 ```
 module.export = {"container": "_jsie0", "item":"_hie38"}